zhmcclient/zhmc-ansible-modules/docs_source/modules/zhmc_storage_group.rst

     * ``type``: Cannot be changed once the storage group exists.

-    Properties omitted in this dictionary will remain unchanged when the storage group already exists, and will get the default value defined in the data model for storage groups in the HMC API book when the storage group is being created.
+    Properties omitted in this dictionary will remain unchanged when the storage group already exists, and will get the default value defined in the data model for storage groups in the :term:`HMC API` when the storage group is being created.

   expand (False, bool, False)